Jeffro80/Student_Data_Analyser/README.md

 Make sure the StartDate and ExpiryDate columns are in the format DD/MM/YYYY.

-## Ethnicities file
+## Ethnicities File

 ### File Name

 ethnicity_XXX.csv where XXX is the sample source.

+### Contents

+Student ID and Ethnicity for each student in the filtered group.

 ### Structure

 CSV file with the Student ID and Ethnicity for each student.

-### Contents

-Student ID and Ethnicity for each student in the filtered group.

 ### Source

 qryXXXStudentsData query from the Student Database.
 The XXX is the target filtered group, e.g. All, Active, Maori etc.

-## Graduates file
+## Graduates File

 ### File Name

 graduates.csv

+### Contents

+Graduates details.

 ### Structure

 CSV file with GraduateFK, EnrolmentFK, GraduationDate and CertificateNumber.

-### Contents

-Graduates details.

 ### Source